Blackipd/Wake-up-NEO/README.md

 ends.
 You wake in your bed and you believe whatever you want to believe.
-The pills in his open hands are reflected in the glasses.

 MORPHEUS
 You take the red pill and you stay in Wonderland and I show you how deep the rabbit-hole goes.
-Neo feels the smooth skin of the capsules, the moisture growing in his palms.

 MORPHEUS
 Remember that all I am offering is